Shubham0o7/groq-data-laundromat/README.md

 ---

-## 🛠️ Architecture & High-Scale Optimization
+## 🛠️ Scalable Optimized Architecture

 Unlike traditional data-to-text architectures that feed massive raw CSV rows straight into an LLM context window—which crashes from token inflation—this app utilizes a **Metadata & Summary-Driven Aggregation** pattern.